keedylab/keedylab.github.io/README.md

     localhost:4000

+* When you are finished, you should kill the process with ctrl + c.

 ## Credits

 This website was designed and is maintained by Sakib Hossain (sakibh97 -AT- gmail _dot_ com) of the Keedy Lab.